mmeyer2k/php-aes-gcm/README.md

 ### Native Key Rotation

-Supply an array of rotated keys which will be attempted if the primary key fails to decrypt the ciphertext.
+To rotate keys, pass an array of key strings into the constructor.
+The first key (index 0) will be used for encryption.
+All keys will be attempted when decrypting.
 ```php
 $old = [
     'key 1',